-private open space for dwellings on the same site.

-Acceptable Solutions Performance Criteria

-A1 P1

-A multiple dwelling, that is to the north of the private open space of another dwelling on the same site, required to satisfy A2 or P2 of clause 8.4.3, must satisfy (a) or (b), unless excluded by (c): (a) the multiple dwelling is contained within a line projecting (see Figure 8.4): A multiple dwelling must be designed and sited to not cause an unreasonable loss of amenity by overshadowing the private open space, of another dwelling on the same site, which is required to satisfy A2 or P2 of clause 8.4.3 of this planning scheme.

-(i) at a ge of the private open space; and
+Obje ective That the separation between multiple dwellings provides reasonable opportunity for sunlight to private open space for dwellings on the same site.
+Acceptable Solutions ble Solutions Performance Criteria A1 P1 A multiple dwelling, that is to the north of the private open space of another dwelling on the same site, required to satisfy A2 or P2 of clause 8.4.3, must satisfy (a) or (b), unless excluded by (c): (a) the multiple dwelling is contained within a line projecting (see Figure 8.4): to satisfy A2 or P2 of clause 8.4.3, must ) or (b), unless excluded by (c): multiple dwelling is contained within a line A multiple dwelling must be designed and sited to not cause an unreasonable loss of amenity by overshadowing the private open space, of another dwelling on the same site, which is required to satisfy A2 or P2 of clause 8.4.3 of this planning scheme. (i) at a distance of 3m from the northern edge of the private open space; and (ii) vertically to a height of 3m above existing ground level and then at an angle of 45 degrees from the horizontal; (b) the hou multiple dwelling does not cause 50% of private open space to receive less than 3 rs of sunlight between 9.00am and 3.00pm 21 st June; and (c) Acceptable Solution excludes that part of a iple dwelling consisting of: (i) an outbuilding with a building height not more than 2.4m; or (ii) protrusions that extend not more than 0.9m horizontally from the multiple dwelling.